In Michigan, experts found $100 million in potential customer savings from promptly adding 2 GW of solar, as they showed

-It was not easy to discover that savings potential.
+It was not easy to discover the savings potential in Michigan.
 The experts—Anna Sommer, a principal with Energy Futures Group, and Kevin Lucas with the Solar Energy Industries Association—first dismantled the utility’s proposed resource plan.
 They found and replaced biased cost assumptions and modeling choices, and re-ran the model.
 The expert team was lucky in this process in having access to ABB’s Strategist model—the same model used by the utility, DTE Energy—plus a user manual for the model, as well as the time and funding needed to reverse-engineer the utility’s modeling choices.

 While that expert team was lucky and well-funded, the team’s expert modeler made a recommendation that would allow any state to create its own luck: require electric utilities to make their resource modeling fully transparent.

-States that set a transparency requirement could achieve savings comparable to Michigan’s potential $100 million from 2 GW of solar.
-Independent modeling indicates even greater potential in some states—for example, in Georgia by adding 4 GW of solar immediately, and in North Carolina by adding an incremental 5 GW of solar by 2025.
-Hopefully, state regulators will be guided by such modeling results, based on reputable models, yet even more compelling are independent modeling results derived by using the same model as the utility.
+Beyond Michigan’s potential $100 million savings from 2 GW of solar, independent modeling indicates even greater potential in some states—for example, in Georgia by adding 4 GW of solar immediately, and in North Carolina by adding an incremental 5 GW of solar by 2025.
+Regulators in those states should pay attention to those modeling results, yet even more compelling are independent modeling results derived by using the same model used by the utility.

 Yet utilities are not volunteering to open their “black box” modeling to full inspection and unbiased model re-runs.
-To get around that problem, Anna Sommer recommended in her Michigan testimony the following requirements:
+To get around that problem, Anna Sommer recommended in her Michigan testimony that the state require utilities to provide:

 - “The entirety of the modeling database in a format that is readable without a model license